Yuande/NBBttest/README.md

 ```
 "dat" is result outputted by mbetattest and contain data information columns(in this example, data information column =7), data columns(r, r1 and r2)  and t-test result column.
 The t-test result columns must have "selection" or "select" column that lists "1" for DE genes (or DE isoforms) or "0" for no differentially expressed genes or isoforms.
 This code outputs the following heatmap plot:
 ![image](https://user-images.githubusercontent.com/14003650/185808658-ccad6681-be28-4f70-ae39-7c5b44fc4693.png)
+Figure 4.
+Heatmap made with z-score for differential expressions of pol(A) RNA isoforms between stimulated and no stimulated cells.

 myheatmap2 uses selection to choose genes or isoforms in the data and then to normalize the selected data by
 using n-scale.
 Different from z-score, n-score does not follow standard normal distribution with mean = 0 and